brettchalupa/projectbook/src/general-graphical-apps/client-app.md

 - Data-driven UI
 - Translating API data into data structures in your client language

+## Sub-Ideas

+- An app that fetches images for a given Subreddit and allows for easy viewing, like an r/cute viewer.

 ## Technologies of Interest

 - Any web component framework like Svelte, React (Next.js in particular), Lit, Stencil, Vue, etc.